agentio/serviceinfrastructure/content/docs/io/concerns.md

 ## The Agent Controller
 - where is it?
 - how do we authenticate to it?
-- how do we register our identity with it?
+- how do we register our identity ("enroll our IO") with it?